graphistry/graphistry-cli/README.md

 ### AWS Marketplace (Recommended)

-* Use any of the recommended instance types: P3.2+
+* Quota for any of the recommended instance types in your desired regions: P3.2+

 ### AWS BYOL - From a new Nvidia AMI
 * Launch a base Nvidia Deep Learning Ubuntu AMI on a `p3.*`